View on GitHub

 Sample Words of Metric Feet

-Foot Prosody Examples
+Foot Rhythm Examples

 Iamb ○ ● again, allow, behold, begin, belong, delay, destroy, delight, escape, forget, ideal, insist, involve, mistake, obey, perchance, prefer, regret, reply, report, resolve, retain, reveal, suppose, survive, today; a man, a rose, to sleep, in love, …